 It was a hot day, and I was somewhat frazzled.
 I was folding laundry.
 On this particular day, Oprah promoted the book Simple Abundance by Sarah Ban Breathnach.
 I was inspired!

 I got my hands on a copy of the book asap, and I have to say!- This book was transformational!
 Later, I grabbed a copy of The simple abundance.

-This book taught me so many incredible life lessons and how to practice gratitude with a grateful heart.
+This book taught me many incredible life lessons and how to practice gratitude with a grateful heart.
 Life-changing.

 The Meaning of Gratitude: Gratitude Definition